DR PETER WATSON

 Practice nurses are qualified and registered nurses.
 They can help with health issues such as immunisations, healthy living advice, sexual health, blood pressure checks and dressings.
 The practice nurses run clinics for long-term health conditions such as asthma or diabetes, minor ailment clinics and carry out cervical smears.

-Our are the Healthcare Assistants support the practice nurses with their daily work and carry out tasks such as phlebotomy (taking blood), blood pressure measurement, ECGs, minor dressings, and health checks.
+Our are the Healthcare Assistants (HCA) support the practice nurses with their daily work and carry out tasks such as phlebotomy (taking blood), blood pressure measurement, ECGs, minor dressings, and health checks.
 They may act as a chaperone when a patient or doctor requests one.

 Junior Healthcare Assistant